broodjeaap/GAEBlogger/README.md

 Change the favicon in the static directory.

 And you're done, test it out locally or deploy it and get blogging :)

+Go to '/admin' to create a new article.
 # Third party software
 +	[JQuery](http://jquery.com/)
 +	[Beautiful Soup](http://www.crummy.com/software/BeautifulSoup/)